misterpaul4/mint-signup-clone/README.md

 # Mint signup-page clone

 > this is a clone of the Intuit mint sign-up page.
-The goal was to make it look as similar.
+The goal was to make it look as similar as possible.

 ![screenshot](img/screenshot.png)